wp-plugins/tag-groups/readme.txt

 The plugin will create two new submenus in the Post section where you find the tag groups and related settings.
 After you have created some groups, you can edit your tags (or other terms) and assign them to one of these groups.

 Other taxonomies than post tags and categories may need further customization beyond this plugin.

+The tabbed tag cloud can be inserted with a shortcode.
+Options are listed on the Settings page.

 == Frequently Asked Questions ==